xdep/BlackNET/README.md

 ## Pull Request
 1. Fork the repo
-2. Create a new branch
-3. Modfiy the files
+2. Add your feature
-4. Create a pull request
+3. Create a pull request

 i will review it in 1 - 5 days then i will merge it with the master branch